 Some of the Cregoray family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Cregoray family to the New World and Oceana
+Migration of the Cregoray family

 These settlers arrived in North America at a time when the east was burgeoning with prosperous colonies and the expanses of the west were just being opened up.
 The American War of Independence was also imminent.
 Some Scots stayed to fight for a new country, while others who remained loyal went north as United Empire Loyalists.
 The ancestors of all of them went on to rediscover their heritage in the 20th century through highland games and other patriotic Scottish events.
 The Cregoray were among these contributors, for they have been located in early North American records: Duncan McGregor settled in South Carolina in 1716; along with Mall; Gregor McGregor settled in Virginia along with John in 1716; John McGregor settled in Boston in 1766.